10 Best Ski Resorts near Denver, 2024/25

 A fun and lively base area is just perfect for après ski.
 This area has winding streets with wood-framed buildings full of interesting shops and restaurants.

-The 30 million dollars of new infrastructure investments in the past two years have paid off handsomely at Winter Park.
+The 30 million dollars of infrastructure investments in the past three years have paid off handsomely at Winter Park.
 The upgraded chairlifts whisk skiers to the top even faster, and the completely renovated Sunspot Mountaintop Lodge is now a place that makes skiers want to linger and enjoy the view.
 The latest addition to the mountain is the Wild Spur Express chairlift.
 This state-of-the-art high-speed six-passenger provides access to the advanced and strong intermediate runs on Vasquez Ridge.

 If you don't feel like driving or don't have a car, take the train.
 An Amtrak double-decker train service runs every Friday, Saturday, and Sunday from Union Station in downtown Denver.
 The train service starts running in mid-January and ends in mid-April.